 Massive conflict of interest

 It is the business of Environment Canterbury (ECAN) to regulate activities which may have adverse environmental effects.

 The TRoNT Appointees are appointed to represent the interests of Ngai Tahu members.
 But TRoNT is the governance organisation of a billion dollar (charitable) enterprise, holding farming, forestry and aquaculture interests, commerical and residential buildings as well as other businesses such as Go Bus (2/3 owned by Ngai Tahu) which are regulated by ECAN.

 This introduces an inherent conflict of interest between the Appointees' role as environmental guardians and their mandate to safeguard the commercial interests of the Runanga.

 Discrimination on the grounds of race and ethnicity

 The Bill breaches section 19(1) of the New Zealand Bill of Rights Act, being discrimination under the grounds laid out under section 21 of the Human Rights Act: Prohibited grounds of discrimination including race, colour and national origin.

 The Bill establishes a precedent for Appointees on other Regional Councils around the country.

-Canterbury local, John Bell is spearheading a campaign against the Bill.
-If you are able to join or assist John, please contact John on email@example.com
+Canterbury local, John Bell is spearheading our local campaign.
+If you are able to join or assist John, please contact him on email@example.com